Comparison of viscosity solutions for a class of second order PDEs on the Wasserstein space: Abstract

 \section{Abstract}

 We prove a comparison result for viscosity solutions of second-order parabolic partial differential equations in the Wasserstein space.
 The comparison is valid for semisolutions that are Lipschitz continuous in the measure in a Fourier-Wasserstein metric and uniformly continuous in time.
-The class of equations we consider is motivated by Mckean-Vlasov control problems with common noise and filtering problems.
-The proof of comparison relies on a novel version of Ishii's lemma, which is tailor-made for the class of equations we consider.
+The class of equations we consider is motivated by Mckean-Vlasov control problems with common noise and filtering problems. { The proof of comparison relies on a decomposition of the Wasserstein space, and an application of Ishii's lemma which is tailor-made for the class of equations we consider.}